 Technical aspects of ligand-binding assays (ie, radioimmunoassay, competitive protein-binding assays) include:

-- One comparison of six laboratories found that “whether a patient is considered as being vitamin D insufficient depends, in large measure, on the laboratory used.”4
+- A comparison of 6 laboratories found that "whether a patient is considered as being vitamin D insufficient depends, in large measure, on the laboratory used"4

 High-performance liquid chromatography (HPLC)

 - Overcomes most of the problems of the ligand-binding assays, and it was previously seen as the "gold standard"

 - Requires a relatively large sample volume (≥1.0 mL)